Many or all companies we feature compensate us. Compensation and editorial

 In addition to the Student Loan Advisor, ELFI offers a lucrative $400 referral program and the option for parents to transfer Parent PLUS loans to the student.

-• $400 referral program and the ability for parents to transfer Parent PLUS loans to the student
+• Parents can transfer Parent PLUS loans to the student

 Earnest